$24.95/mo.

 A verified speed test result from an Xfinity user in Flint, MI, shows commendable speeds with minimal latency, the kind of consistent, low-lag performance that matters most for Flint professionals running real-time cloud workloads and video conferences from home.

-See How Fast Your Connection Really IsBudget-First Broadband for a City That Earns It
+See How Fast Your Connection Really IsBudget-First Picks for Genesee County

 Our goal at LocalCableDeals is to make your search for the ideal internet provider a breeze.
-Our team has developed three FREE, easy-to-use tools, designed to help you find the perfect plan for your needs within minutes.
+Our team has developed FREE, easy-to-use tools designed to help you find the perfect plan for your needs within minutes.

 Browse internet options, speeds, and coverage in other cities of Michigan to get a complete picture.